 This was a complimentary copy via the publisher in exchange for an honest review as apart of this blog tour, Thank you Lily!

-The Beauty Of The Wolf is available now and can be found at Amazon.
+The Beauty Of The Wolf is available now and can be found on Amazon.